chaseruskin/ground-station/motion0x02.md

 ## Describing dependencies

-There are some differences between the structure of a typical HDL file than software programming language files.
-These differences align nicely with the concept of dependencies and graph formations.
+There are some differences between the structure of a typical HDL file and software programming language files.
+These differences align nicely with the concept of graphs and dependencies.

 1. To describe hardware, an entity (or module in verilog) is declared